rolfedh/asciidoctor-dita-vale/.github/pull_request_template.md

 - [ ] The new code has been tested with the latest available version of Vale
 - [ ] The new code comes with the corresponding fixtures and test cases
+- [ ] The new code comes with the corresponding documentation in the `README.md` file
 - [ ] The new code passes `yamllint` validation (run `make validate` in the project directory)
 - [ ] The new code passes all tests (run `make test` in the project directory)